EdoWhite/Gate-Shift-Pose/README.md

 ### Acknowledgements

-This implementation is built upon the [TRN-pytorch](https://github.com/metalbubble/TRN-pytorch) codebase which is based on [TSN-pytorch](https://github.com/yjxiong/tsn-pytorch).
+Based on GSF: [Gate-Shift-Fuse for Video Action Recognition](https://arxiv.org/pdf/2203.08897.pdf), which is built upon the [TRN-pytorch](https://github.com/metalbubble/TRN-pytorch) codebase which is based on [TSN-pytorch](https://github.com/yjxiong/tsn-pytorch).
 We thank Yuanjun Xiong and Bolei Zhou for releasing TSN-pytorch and TRN-pytorch repos.